-Before searching a student or the student's belongings, the district official should attempt to get the student to admit that he or she possesses physical evidence that he or she violated the law or the district code, or get the student to voluntarily consent to the search.
+Before searching a student or the student's belongings, the district official should attempt to get the student to admit that they possess physical evidence that they violated the law or the district code, or get the student to voluntarily consent to the search.
 Searches will be limited to the extent necessary to locate the evidence sought.